leopoldblum/ToDoApp/README.md

 ### Features
 - Create, read, update, and delete todos
 - Optimistic UI updates for a snappy experience
-- Smooth animations when toggling or deleting todos
+- Smooth animations when interacting with todos
+- Responsive design with mobile support
+- Darkmode toggle
-- Persistent client-specific todo storage using localStorage + backend ID mapping
+- Persistent todo storage using ```localStorage``` to save a per-browser userID, with backend ID mapping
+- ULID-based todo IDs for easy chronological sorting